MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 12. Apply

-**`Allowed IPs` adds a route inside of opnsense to the "allowed IPs" subnet over WireGuard's local profile's `Tunnel Address`.**
+`Allowed IPs` adds a route inside of opnsense to the "allowed IPs" subnet over WireGuard's local profile's `Tunnel Address`.

 * * *

-### Finish - by reseting services
+### Finish WireGuard inital config - by reseting services

-The save and apply are meaningless, as wireguard never resets the service to load the new configuration.
+The save and apply are meaningless, as WireGuard never resets the service to load the new configuration.

 You must be sure to either `check` and `uncheck` the `Enable WireGuard` button in `Settings > General` or go to the `Dashboard` and `reset services` from there.

 * * *

-### WireGuard configuration review
+### WireGuard configuration - review

+Reviewing what should be completed at this point.

-1. You will need to have an `Instance` setup with a `tunnel address` that you can use.
+- You should have an `Instance` setup with a `tunnel address` that you can use.

-2. There should also be a `Peer` with the `public key` that was generated from your client, client being the remote machine you're using to connect back to OPNsense.
+- There should also be a `Peer` with the `public key` that was generated from your client, client being the remote machine you're using to connect back to OPNsense.

-3. On the same `Peer`, you should also have a `static IP` set for your OPNsense's peer within the Instance's subnet.
+- On the same `Peer`, you should also have a `static IP` set for your OPNsense's peer within the Instance's subnet.